bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 :ref:`Narrative documentation <devguide_documentation_edit_narrative>`
   This part of the documentation consists of tutorial-like descriptions and instructions for Bokeh.
-This includes the :ref:`userguide` and :ref:`contributors guide <contributors_guide>`.
+This includes the :ref:`user guide <userguide>` and :ref:`contributors guide <contributors_guide>`.

 :ref:`Docstrings and Model help text within the Python source code of Bokeh <devguide_documentation_edit_source>`